 You’re in control – You’ll get access to intelligent portfolio tracking and smart SMSF tools to help you stay on track.

 A world of investments – It’s easy to build a diversified portfolio with access to a wide range of investments, all in one place.

 Expert solution - When you need help, our team of dedicated SMSF Consultants are here to assist you.

-BTPS, BTFM and WFSL are subsidiaries of Westpac Banking Corporation ABN 33 007 457 141 (Westpac).
-Apart from any interest investors may have in Westpac term deposits or securities acquired through Panorama, an investment in or acquired through Panorama is not an investment in a bank or a bank deposit.
-Westpac and its related entities do not guarantee an investment in or acquired through Panorama Investments.
+BTPS, BTFM and WSFL are subsidiaries of Westpac Banking Corporation ABN 33 007 457 141 (Westpac).
+Apart from any interest investors may have in Westpac term deposits, Westpac securities or the BT CMA acquired through the Panorama products, an investment in, or acquired using the Panorama products, is not an investment in, deposit with or any other liability of Westpac or any other company in the Westpac Group.
+These investments are subject to investment risk, including possible delays in repayment of withdrawal proceeds and loss of income and principal invested.
+Westpac and its related entities do not stand behind or otherwise guarantee the capital value or investment performance of any investments in, or acquired through, the Panorama products.

 The information may contain material provided by third parties derived from sources believed to be accurate at its issue date.
 While such material is published with necessary permission, no company in the Westpac Group accepts any responsibility for the accuracy or completeness of, or endorses any such material.
 Except where contrary to law, we intend by this notice to exclude liability for this material.

 © BT Financial Group – A Division of Westpac Banking Corporation.
 Information current as at 15/08/2016.